nosana-ci/docs.nosana.io/docs/programs/pools.md

 The `ClaimType` of any pool describes the way withdraw (claim) works.

-A number of 3 variants are defined:
+A number of 3 variants are defined in this `enum`:
 | Name                                  | Number                                |
 |---------------------------------------|---------------------------------------|
 | `Transfer`                            | `0`                                   |